 Creating or a New Host Profile

-Next, let’s make a host profile.
+Next, let’s make a VMware host profile.
+The first step is to extract the VMware host profile from what we call a reference host.
+This is the host we are using to create our baseline, many times it is the first VMware vSphere host we build in a cluster or environment.
 Click EXTRACT HOST PROFILE, and select the host you would like to make a profile from.
 Then name your profile.
 Be sure to give it a descriptive name so you know what it is to be used for.
 You could also right click a host, select Host Profile, and then Extract Profile to accomplish this.

 You can also find Host Profiles under Policies and Profiles in the vCenter navigation menu.